shizmob/arcade-docs/sealy/boards.md

 * RNG module, bolted on the lid of the case, wired to the serial port on the motherboard with ribbon cable.
 4pin IDE power input.
 Not presented in all games.
 * Security/IO module ?, a PCI card with a Xilinx Spartan FPGA and HY-04 (unknown DIP8, ASIC/rebadged) (security coprocessor ?) on it, identified as `SealyPCI_XI` device by the OS

+Currently found models of security module:
+* sealy101102-BYJX-V1.2 (Serial port populated or unpopulated)
+* sealy110802-BYJX32-V1.0 (No serial port, No HY-04, may exist a variation with analog outputs ?)
+* sealy110803-BYJX16-V2.0 (Serial port unpopulated)

+It's unknown whether the security modules are interchangable.

 **Known Games:**
 * Tens, if not more than a hundred kinds of lazy assets swapped slots/fishing tables
 * Let's Beat (炫次方) (Jubeat ripoff)